Ander Vilariño

 Ander Vilariño Facal (born 6 November 1979 in Hondarribia) is a Spanish auto racing driver that is currently competing in the NASCAR Whelen Euro Series, driving the No. 22 Chevrolet Camaro for DF1 Racing.
 Vilariño is one of the most successful drivers in NASCAR Whelen Euro Series history.
-He has won 3 titles (2012, 2013, and 2015) and has 22 race wins in his career.
+He has won 3 titles (2012, 2013, and 2015) and has 22 race wins in his career the most of any driver in the series.

 Vilariño started racing in 1996 in the Formula Renault Campus after having competed in some karting championships.
 He is the son of former FIA European Hill Climb Champion (1989, 1990, 1991, 1992) and FIA European Hill Climb Championship Trophy Winner (2007) Andrés Vilariño.

 Racing career

 Vilarino competed in karting since 1990 until his first race in 1996 in Formula Renault Campus.
 In 1997, Vilariño was competing in the French Fórmula Renault, but he suffered a big crash in the second race of the season at Nogaro and he had to stop the season.
 In 1998 he repeated the French Formula Renault.
 In 1999 Ander raced in rallies and hill climbs in Spain.
 In 2000 Vilariño won his first national championship, the Spanish Formula Supertoyota Championship.
 In 2001 he raced in the European Le Mans Series, at the 6 Hours of Estoril.
 In 2001 he won his second Spanish Championship, the Spanish Formula 3 Championship.
 Vilarino moved to World Series by Nissan in 2002 and he stayed there until the beginning the 2004, there he left Epsilon Euskadi team for differences with his direction.
 In World Series Nissan Ander got 2 wins, 3 pole positions and 8 podiums.

 Vilariño then moved into the FIA European Hill Climb Championship, there he won the FIA European Hill Cup FIA European Hill Climb Cup in 2005.
 In 2006 in the first race of the FIA European Hill Climb Championship in Rechberg he suffered an accident that got him out of competition for the whole year.
 After recovering he came back and won the 2007 FIA Hill Climb en Campeonato de Europa.
 After 2 full years in Hill Climbs Ander came back to circuit racing being 7th in the European Endurance Challenge VdeV for sport prototypes in 2008.
 Then in 2009 he finished 3rd but just participating in half of the championship.
 In 2010 Ander participated in 3 races of the VdeV European Endurance Challenge and won the Basque Rallysprint Championship.